|Academics||Future Students||Current Students||Faculty/Staff||Alumni/Friends||Parents|

 Bachelor's Degrees.
 Students

-minimum of 18 semester hours of specially designated Honors sections of the
+minimum of additional 18 semester hours of specially designated Honors sections of the

 GEP and/or Honors Contracts.
 Nine hours, which must include Honors Senior